-One can lower bound the relaxation time (\ie upper bound the spectral gap) by restricting the variational formula \eqref{eq:gap} to indicator functions of subsets of $\O_\L$.
-In this way one gets (cf. e.g. \cite{Saloff})
+One can lower bound the relaxation time (i.e., upper bound the spectral gap) by restricting the variational formula \eqref{eq:gap} to indicator functions of subsets of $\O_\L$.
+In this way, one gets (cf., e.g., \cite{Saloff})

 Using reversibility, the Dirichlet form $\cD^{\s}_\L(\mathds{1}_A)$ can be written as

 where

 is the internal boundary of $A$ and